 It is always good to negotiate with the local authority, but we would advise against endless ‘ping pong’.
 If it looks as if the local authority is not going to agree to your changes, it is generally preferable to get a final plan and then go for mediation and/or appeal as necessary (see below).

-Even if you “sign off” the draft plan, you will still have the right to appeal once the final version has been issued.
+Even if you “sign off” the draft plan, you will still have the right to appeal once the local authority has issued the final version.

 When they send you the final plan, your local authority must also send you a letter informing you of your right to mediation and appeal.